 - We want more of our teaching to be outstanding so that all of our children make good academic progress.
 To do this we need to see the percentage of outstanding teaching to reach 30% or more and the percentage of good teaching to maintain 90% or better.

 - We want our teachers and other adults to make progress too.
 We will establish a strong professional development programme that allows every member of staff to continue to develop their skills and knowledge.
 We will support newly qualified or trainee teachers.
-We will look to support 3 adults each year who are training or just qualified.

 - We want our children to be aware and respectful of other religions and cultures.
 We will learn about the other faiths and cultures from within our school community, welcome visitors into the school and participate in visits in the wider Peterborough community.
 Children in our school will make a faith visit at least every two years.